windows7lake/ll_dropdown_menu/README.md

-final AlignmentGeometry firstFloorItemAlignment; // Alignment of the first-level sub-items of the drop-down menu content body final EdgeInsetsGeometry? firstFloorItemPadding; // Padding of the first-level sub-items of the drop-down menu content body final IndexedWidgetBuilder? firstFloorItemBuilder; // Builder for the first-level sub-items of the drop-down menu content body, used to customize Item final OnDropDownItemTap? onFirstFloorItemTap; //Click event for the first-level sub-item of the drop-down menu content body final Color? secondFloorBackgroundColor; // The background color of the second level of the drop-down menu content body final double secondFloorItemHeight; // The height of the second-level sub-items of the drop-down menu content body final TextStyle secondFloorTextStyle; // The text style of the second-level sub-items of the drop-down menu content body final TextStyle secondFloorActiveTextStyle; // Text style when the second-level sub-item of the drop-down menu content body is selected final Color secondFloorItemBackgroundColor; //The background color of the second-level sub-items of the drop-down menu content body final Color secondFloorItemActiveBackgroundColor; // The background color when the second-level sub-item of the drop-down menu content body is selected final Decoration? secondFloorItemDecoration; // Decorator for the second-level sub-items of the drop-down menu content body, used to set background color, borders, etc. final Decoration? secondFloorActiveItemDecoration; // Decorator when the second-level sub-item of the drop-down menu content body is selected, used to set the background color, border, etc. final Widget? secondFloorItemIcon; // The icon of the second-level sub-item of the drop-down menu content body final Widget? secondFloorItemActiveIcon; // The icon when the second-level sub-item of the drop-down menu content body is selected final double secondFloorItemIconSize; //The icon size of the second-level sub-items of the drop-down menu content body final double secondFloorItemActiveIconSize; //The icon size when the second-level sub-item of the drop-down menu content body is selected final Color secondFloorItemIconColor; //The icon color of the second-level sub-item of the drop-down menu content body final Color secondFloorItemActiveIconColor; //The icon color when the second-level sub-item of the drop-down menu content body is selected final AlignmentGeometry secondFloorItemAlignment; // Alignment of the second-level sub-items of the drop-down menu content body final EdgeInsetsGeometry? secondFloorItemPadding; // Padding of the second-level sub-items of the drop-down menu content body final IndexedWidgetBuilder? secondFloorItemBuilder; // Builder for the second-level sub-items of the drop-down menu content body, used to customize Item final OnDropDownItemTap? onSecondFloorItemTap; //Click event for the second-level sub-item of the drop-down menu content body final OnDropDownItemChanged? onSecondFloorItemChanged; // Selected state change event of the second-level sub-item of the drop-down menu content body final int? maxMultiChoiceSize; // The maximum number of multiple choices for the second-level sub-items of the drop-down menu content body final OnDropDownItemLimitExceeded? onDropDownItemLimitExceeded; // Callback event triggered when the number of multiple selections for the second-level sub-items of the drop-down menu content body exceeds the maximum value
+final AlignmentGeometry firstFloorItemAlignment; // Alignment of the first-level sub-items of the drop-down menu content body final EdgeInsetsGeometry? firstFloorItemPadding; // Padding of the first-level sub-items of the drop-down menu content body final IndexedWidgetBuilder? firstFloorItemBuilder; // Builder for the first-level sub-items of the drop-down menu content body, used to customize Item final OnDropDownItemTap? onFirstFloorItemTap; // Click event for the first-level sub-item of the drop-down menu content body final Color? secondFloorBackgroundColor; // The background color of the second level of the drop-down menu content body final double secondFloorItemHeight; // The height of the second-level sub-items of the drop-down menu content body final TextStyle secondFloorTextStyle; // The text style of the second-level sub-items of the drop-down menu content body final TextStyle secondFloorActiveTextStyle; // Text style when the second-level sub-item of the drop-down menu content body is selected final Color secondFloorItemBackgroundColor; // The background color of the second-level sub-items of the drop-down menu content body final Color secondFloorItemActiveBackgroundColor; // The background color when the second-level sub-item of the drop-down menu content body is selected final Decoration? secondFloorItemDecoration; // Decorator for the second-level sub-items of the drop-down menu content body, used to set background color, borders, etc. final Decoration? secondFloorActiveItemDecoration; // Decorator when the second-level sub-item of the drop-down menu content body is selected, used to set the background color, border, etc. final Widget? secondFloorItemIcon; // The icon of the second-level sub-item of the drop-down menu content body final Widget? secondFloorItemActiveIcon; // The icon when the second-level sub-item of the drop-down menu content body is selected final double secondFloorItemIconSize; // The icon size of the second-level sub-items of the drop-down menu content body final double secondFloorItemActiveIconSize; // The icon size when the second-level sub-item of the drop-down menu content body is selected final Color secondFloorItemIconColor; // The icon color of the second-level sub-item of the drop-down menu content body final Color secondFloorItemActiveIconColor; // The icon color when the second-level sub-item of the drop-down menu content body is selected final AlignmentGeometry secondFloorItemAlignment; // Alignment of the second-level sub-items of the drop-down menu content body final EdgeInsetsGeometry? secondFloorItemPadding; // Padding of the second-level sub-items of the drop-down menu content body final IndexedWidgetBuilder? secondFloorItemBuilder; // Builder for the second-level sub-items of the drop-down menu content body, used to customize Item final OnDropDownItemTap? onSecondFloorItemTap; // Click event for the second-level sub-item of the drop-down menu content body final OnDropDownItemChanged? onSecondFloorItemChanged; // Selected state change event of the second-level sub-item of the drop-down menu content body final int? maxMultiChoiceSize; // The maximum number of multiple choices for the second-level sub-items of the drop-down menu content body final OnDropDownItemLimitExceeded? onDropDownItemLimitExceeded; // Callback event triggered when the number of multiple selections for the second-level sub-items of the drop-down menu content body exceeds the maximum value